How even tiny events can trigger feelings of bipolar anger.

 No music greeted me, nor the happy timbre of David’s voice.
 Looking at the bottom right corner of my screen, a red X covered my speaker icon, and Windows told me there was no audio device attached.

 From there, my morning spiraled.
 Before another two hours passed, my boss and I had torn apart three computers and he made an emergency run to Walmart to get a part we hoped would help.
 Stress stomped all over my Monday tranquility and laughed as I glared at the electronic equipment littering my desk and office floor.

 Life is like that sometimes.
-Insignificant events can snowball into what feels like traumatic catastrophes.30 Days of Positivity
+Insignificant events can snowball into what feels like traumatic catastrophes.Speaking Bipolar Positivity Club

 I’m not saying my computer traumatized me this morning, but the issues we discovered one after another flushed away any hopes we had for a peaceful start to the week.

 If the computer wasn’t brand new, I would have taken my trusty hammer and smashed my Dell to bits.

 For several minutes, I reveled in the thought of the exciting sounds of crunching plastic as stray pieces bounced to the cherry floor beneath my desk.
 It would’ve only taken a few swings to work out some of my frustration, but the loss of property—and my job—wasn’t worth it.